stepanataccolade/docsv2/sources/ci_configure.md

 Here are some examples of the include/exclude config -

 ```
-# this config will build test1, experiment2, all branches beginning with "dev", all git-flow branches in the "feature" branch and exclude all other branches
+# this config will build all branches and exclude the following: build test1, experiment2, all branches beginning with "dev" and all git-flow branches in the "feature" branch
 branches:
   except:
     - test1